Sealabid

 Terms & Conditions

 Please read these terms carefully before using Sealabid.
-By creating an account, listing an item or placing a sealed bid, you agree to be bound by these Terms & Conditions.
+By creating an account, listing an item, placing a sealed bid, or applying for a Premium Storefront, you agree to be bound by these Terms & Conditions.
 For plain-English answers, read our FAQ.

 Sealabid is currently in early launch.
 These terms are written in plain English to make them easier to understand, but they do not replace independent legal advice.